-Potentials and opportunities
+Potentials and opportunities for companies

 Global climate change, rising resource constraints and demographic change are just some of the key challenges of the 21st century, which will have far-reaching consequences for businesses.